 - Ask how things are going with their work, hobby, home life, etc.

-- See if they have been anywhere interesting recently or if they have upcoming travel plans.
+- See if they have been anywhere interesting or if they have upcoming travel plans.

 - Find out if they have read any good books or watched any good TV shows or movies recently.

-Patients who feel cared for and heard will be more receptive to education provided to them.
-In addition, investing a minute or two of non-medical conversation can help put patients at ease, making them open up more about any problems, medical issues or worries they might be facing.
+Patients who feel cared for and heard are more receptive to education.
+In addition, investing a minute or two of non-medical conversation can help put patients at ease, encouraging them to open up more about any problems, medical issues, or worries they might be facing.
 It can even give you clues about your patient’s preferred style of learning, which leads us to the next strategy.